844.520.6993

 Incorporate any new information into the evaluation of your goals.
 Then, reprioritize them based on the new parameters.
 As your plans change and you overcome challenges, you may even need to eliminate goals or create new ones.

-Use your SMART goals to lay out a timeline for your scaling project.
+Use SMART goals to lay out a timeline for how to scale a cleaning business.
 The timeframes you set for your SMART goals can act like mile markers on the road of growth.
-Mark them and celebrate them.
+Mark them and celebrate them!

-For example, say you create the plan for scaling your cleaning business.
+For example, say you create a plan on how to expand your cleaning business.
 Then, after the plan is in place, you learn about the building of a new apartment complex in your new market.
 You may want to adjust your advertising budget or strategy to target this high concentration of potential clients.

-Don’t create a growth plan that has little room for adjustment.
+Don’t create a growth plan that has little to no room for adjustment.

 woman cleaning computer with group cleaning office